Can I give an asset to a Beneficiary and put in instructions for him/her to follow?

 1. You might be better off speaking with your financial adviser to take up another plan so you will have more assets (e.g. you can allocate a sum of money to provide housing or rental or outright give a payout to the relevant beneficiaries).

 2. Put the asset into a living/standby/testamentary trust (please note that approval is required to put HDBs into a trust).
-However, this brings out another set of problems (stamp duties, taxes, finding trustees, etc.)
+However, this brings out another set of problems (stamp duties, taxes, finding trustees, etc.).
+Do note that it may increase the property count of the beneficiary which can then affect their ABSD in buying future property and ability to buy HDB.

 3. Try to appeal to the beneficiary's moral sense by having a chat with him/her and pen down your wishes in the Will, so long as you are aware the possibility that it might not be legally binding since technically the beneficiary will now own the asset once he/she inherits it.